It’s a new year and MLPD has a lot to celebrate. Here is a selection of some of the projects we’re working on.

 MLPD is working with the City of Winnipeg to improve access to accessibility information on City websites.
-As part of this project, MLPD is looking for people with disabilities to provide their feedback and expertise.
+As part of this project, MLPD has connected with accessibility reviewers to provide their feedback and expertise.

 Resource Guide for Seniors Living with Disabilities

 We are working on a handbook entitled “The MLPD Resource Guide for Seniors Living with Disabilities” funded by New Horizons for Seniors.
 The resource booklet is intended for seniors with either a new or pre-existing disability.
 It is designed to help with day-to-day questions around food access, transportation, housing, home changes that may be required when someone comes home from the hospital.

 Until the next federal election, we are delivering workshops and resources on behalf of Elections Canada.
 This project focuses on the accommodation of persons with disabilities in the election process.

 As part of this project, we recently hosted a town hall with a panel of women who have both lived experience with disability and success in politics.
 Jennifer Howard – a former Manitoba Cabinet Minister, Cindy Gilroy – City Counsellor for the Daniel McIntyre Ward, and Whitney Hodgins – a past NDP candidate in Brandon Souris, led a discussion on seeking elected office with a disability.

 A recording of this town hall will be available on our website soon.